 Hannah Sartore is a Campus Recruiting Lead at Credera.
 She was previously a Talent Acquisition Specialist who led campus recruiting and internship programs.
 In her free time, she enjoys international travel, experimenting with plant-based recipes, and staying active.

-Allen Jung is an Art Direct in the User Experience (UX) Practice at Credera.
-Prior to Credera, Allen was a lead UX designer at a logistics and transportation firm.
+Allen Jung is an Art Director in the Experience Design (XD) Practice at Credera.
+Prior to Credera, Allen was a lead XD designer at a logistics and transportation firm.
 Allen likes rock climbing, photography, and playing board games.

 Before joining Credera at the end of February, I was a college student and was uncertain of how the transition to being a full-time employee would be.
 What were the days leading up to starting at Credera like for you?